It is one of the most awesome sights in nature, but it takes a lot of suffering and luck to see it.

 I have been lucky enough to see the Aurora Borealis, or northern lights, several times in Alaska, but in general, watching the lights is less about awe and more about suffering, frustration and failure.

 In order to see the northern lights, the conditions must be perfect.
-It has to be clear, cold, dark and there must be solar activity since the phenomenon is a result of charged particles from the sun striking the Earth’s atmosphere.
-I’ve spent many nights suffering in extreme cold, camera mounted on tripod, looking expectantly to the north as hungry animals stirred around me, waiting to see the phenomenon – and coming away with nothing but star track photos, frostbite and a sleepless night.
+It has to be clear, dark, and there must be solar activity since the phenomenon is a result of charged particles from the sun striking the Earth’s atmosphere.
+I’ve spent many nights suffering in extreme cold, camera mounted on tripod, looking expectantly to the north as hungry animals stirred around me, waiting to see the phenomenon – and coming away with nothing but frostbite and a sleepless night.

 Those boring nights waiting around for nothing did give me time to come up with these aurora viewing principles: